Iron Range Food Tour

 2. Sarma – These delightful little Serbian “pigs in a blanket” can be made a variety of ways, but I’ll describe the way I know.
 The filling is a large handful of seasoned ground pork and beef (ground ham or even veal is not-entirely-uncommon), mixed with rice.
 Wrapped in a leaf of sour head cabbage (basically, cabbage that’s been frozen, at least that’s the technique I learned), they’re cooked in a casserole dish or even stacked in a roasting pan and covered with sauerkraut and lightly seasoned tomato juice/sauce.
 Some make this without tomato – maybe purists or something – but I like the saucier version.
 So yummy.
 Serve with crusty bread.
 Buy these from the Hibbing Tourist Center Seniors (218-262-4166) or Sunrise Deli, also in Hibbing (218-263-5713).

 3. Potica – Pronounced Po-teet-suh.
 Also pronounced delicious by, like, everyone.
 This pastry hails from eastern Europe – Slovenians, Slovakians, Croatians et al serve some equally yummy version of this.
 My favorite has paper thin bread layers, a process that involves stretching the sweet dough to the size of a large dining room table.
 Others like a thicker dough layer.
 Either way, the filling of finely chopped walnuts (or pecans, sometimes with apples or even raisins) mixed with a sweetener – sugar or honey – and cinnamon, among other things, is spread onto the dough and rolled, cut and baked into a cherished holiday treat the size of a loaf of bread.
 Some like it served warm with butter, but honestly, the nut filling is rich enough that potica is fab cold, too.
-Purchase at Italian Bakery in Virginia, Andres European Pastry in Chisholm, and Sunrise Bakery in Hibbing.
+Purchase at Sunrise Bakery in Hibbing.

 4. Pasty.
 Pronounced past-ee, this meat pie carries its heat and shape, and thus made it a lunchtime staple among the working men of the mines back in the day.
 Many still adore this dish today, and pasties are monthly money-making, mass-production projects for a solid number of church groups across the Range.
 Basically, root veg like potatoes, carrots and rutabaga (this last ingredient is controversial.
 I’m going to go pro-“root-a-baggy”), and onions, and seasoned with S&P and mixed with ground beef and/or pork.
 The crust MUST BE made using lard.
 Roll the dough, put the filling in, and fold the dough, crimping the edge.
 Bake and voila: your pasty.
 Serve with butter, gravy, ketchup or all three.
 These hearty little guys are a meal of their own.
-Can be purchased frozen at Sunrise Bakery in Hibbing.
-Groups get a kick out of the “pasty in a pail” miners’ lunch experience at Minnesota Discovery Center.
+Can be purchased frozen at Sunrise Bakery in Hibbing or the Tourist Center Senior Citizens in Hibbing.

 There you have it, four of our favorites.
 Find them during your next visit to the Mesabi.
 Questions? firstname.lastname@example.org 218-749-8161.